AviatrixSystems/Docs/HowTos/image_release_notes.rst

 - Added support for AWS IMDSv2.
 - Corrected issue with the Aviatrix Controller initialization hanging after image migrating to a new image.
-- Closed potential vulnerability in Ubuntu.
+- Closed potential vulnerability in old opensource OS versions.

 AWS Controller Images: AWS AMI – Version: 100621 (10/13/2021)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^